Calcium sparks: Stochastic attrition

-Despite the complicated name, this idea simply suggests that all ryanodine receptors in a cluster, and the associated dihydropyridine receptors happen to randomly close at the same time.
-This would not only prevent calcium release from the SR, but it would also stop the stimulus for calcium release (i.e. the flow of calcium through the DHPR).
-However, due to the large numbers of RyRs and DHPRs in a single cell, this theory seems to be unrealistic, as there is a very small probability that they would all close together at exactly the same time.
+Despite the complicated name, this idea simply suggests that all ryanodine receptors in a cluster (and the associated dihydropyridine receptors) happen to randomly close at the same time.
+This would not only prevent calcium release from the SR, but it would also stop the stimulus for restarting calcium release (i.e. the flow of calcium through the DHPR).
+However, due to number of RyRs in a cluster, this mechanism seems unlikely to be able to start the termination of release, as there is a very small probability that they would all close together at exactly the same time.

 Inactivation/adaptation

 This theory suggests that after activation of the RyR and the subsequent release of Ca^{2+}, the channel closes briefly to recover.
 During this time, either the channel cannot be reopened, even if calcium is present (i.e. the RyR is inactivated) or the channel can be reopened, however more calcium is required to activate it than usual (i.e. the RyR is in an adaptation phase).
 This would mean that one-by-one the RyRs would close, thus ending the spark.